VGUSC/vguscfacespriter/README.md

 Besides that, have fun!
 The possible ways you can express a new look or style are endless with this super-customisable face filter!
 Now anyone can make the filter of their dreams and look like anyone or anything they like!

+Oh yeah, forgot to mention this only works on Chrome (for now...mweheheheh).

 !!!IMPORTANT FOR FACE SCANNING TO WORK!!!:
 1. Go here: chrome://flags/#enable-experimental-web-platform-features
 2. Enable 'Experimental Web Platform' features.